 Christmas tree cookies decorated

-You really don’t need “all the things” when you’re making these.
-Think about it, sprinkle balls look very similar to ornaments on this small scale.
+You really don’t need “all the things” when you’re making homemade shortbread cookies.
+Think about it, sprinkle balls look very similar to ornaments on the tree when they’re this small.
 You can go a step further and get gold and silver edible balls too.

 Beyond that you’ll want 2 pie plates, a fork, parchment paper and a sharp knife.

 It’s quite simple really to make homemade sugar cookies like this.
 I mean, the basic recipe is pretty much the same all across the web.
 It’s how you cut and decorate them that makes each one different.

 Peanut butter blossoms are top on the list, followed by sugar cookies and then I’d say gingerbread / molasses.

 We will show you how here!
 You can make them into trees or just scoop into balls and bake at 375 for 8 minutes instead.
 If baked round remove when outside edges are firming but middle is a bit wet.

 Allow to cool on sheet completely before removing to keep as moist and chewy as possible.